Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>
 </br>

-Now go back to the Job and link the service key credential we creataed earlier
+Now go back to the Job and link the service key credential we created earlier
 </br>
 </br>
 <img src="./files/capmd12-72.png" >